Teardrop, Keystone & More: Pallet Racking Types and Applications

 Teardrop Pallet Rack

-When it comes to the most popular racking style, teardrop pallet racks certainly take the top prize.
+When it comes to the most popular type of pallet racking, teardrop pallet racks certainly take the top prize.
 What makes them the top choice is the sheer versatility of the design.
 Not only are teardrop-style racks easy to assemble, but you can often find surplus components from different manufacturers that all work well together.

 Using popular styles like teardrop racking (pictured) makes replacing or adding components, specifically beams and uprights, easy.